hgomezf/yakyak-docker/README.md

 # yakyak-docker
-Dockerfile to build any version of yakyak Hangouts desktop client.

-### About
-This dockerfile uses image debian:latest to build any version of yakyak Hangouts desktop client.
+This dockerfile uses image debian:latest to build any stable version of yakyak Hangouts desktop client.

 ### What is yakyal?
 yakyak is a Hangouts desktop client for macOS, Linux 32 / 64 and Windows 32 / 64